January 14, 2020

 The Crown argued that there is no evidence of an improper motive or of wrongdoing by Crown officials regarding the taking.
 The Crown argued it complied with the Indian Act and that it acted in the best interest of the band (paras 51 and 52).

-The Tribunal found that there had been no breach of statutory or fiduciary duties with regards to the taking of six acres for the construction of Meadow Lake School since the band consented to release the lands, although the consent of the band was not required (paras 441 and 442).
+The Tribunal found that there had been no breach of statutory or fiduciary duties with regards to the giving of six acres for the construction of Meadow Lake School since the band consented to give the lands, although the consent of the band was not required (paras 441 and 442).

 There was a valid public purpose and Makwa did not prove excessive impairment or the absence of need.
 No evidence showed that a leasehold tenure would have been more adequate under the circumstances (para 442).